 Students are taught in modern, well-equipped labs utilizing late model vehicles for repair procedures as well as electronic diagnostics.
-Practical experience is given in the following automotive service and repair areas as recognized by ASE and NATEF: Engine repair, Automotive Transmissions, Manual drive trains and axles, Suspension and Steering, Brakes, Electrical/Electronic Systems, Heating and Air Conditioning Systems, and Engine Performance systems.
-Classes are held 6 1/2 hours a day, five days a week for 9 months in a modern Career-Technical complex with facilities designed especially for this program.
+Practical experience is given in the following automotive service and repair areas as recognized by ASE and NATEF: Engine repair, Automotive Transmissions, Manual Drive Trains and Axles, Suspension and Steering, Brakes, Electrical/Electronic Systems, Heating and Air Conditioning Systems, and Engine Performance Systems.
+Classes are held 61⁄2 hours a day, five days a week for 9 months in a modern Career Technical complex with facilities designed especially for this program.

-All necessary tools for the minimum laboratory experiences will be provided by the College; however, for job placement and the completion of live work, students in this program are required to furnish their own set of tools by the second semester of the program.
+Students in this program are required to furnish their own set of tools for this program and should have them no later than the third week of their first semester.
 A complete list of tools will be provided by the program instructor.